The resilience of the Warsaw metropolis to future migration inflows in the opinion of local government authorities

 Abstract

-arrived in Warsaw in the first weeks.
+The main goal of this article is to assess whether the Warsaw metropolis is prepared for possible future large inflows of immigrants in the reception stage.
+As a result of the Russian attack on Ukraine (24.02.2022), about 350,000 forced migrantsarrived in Warsaw in the first weeks.
 The article presents the results of a quantitative online survey conducted among representatives from local municipalities from the Warsaw metropolis.
 The study addressed issues related to elements of the infrastructure and socio-economic system that enable the reception of this influx of forced migrants.
 The results obtained point towards a positive correlation between the experience gained during the reception period and the preparedness for future large inflows of immigrants.
 In some cases, especially for services that are financially demanding, there is a gap that indicates low preparedness despite having provided this kind of support before.
 The study did not confirm better preparedness for future immigration among the larger urban centres within the Warsaw metropolis.

 © 2025 Ewelina Maria Biczynska, Yuliia Olishevska, Wojciech Dziemianowicz, published by Faculty of Geography and Regional Studies, University of Warsaw